-“Don’t apologise, I’m angry at how you were ignoring me and I still don’t know why but I don’t want you leaving on an apology,” he told me, “Even if we’ll never be together, you’ll still be my best friend,”
+“Don’t apologise, I’m angry at how you were ignoring me.
+I still don’t know why but I don’t want you leaving on an apology,” he told me, “Even if we are never going to be together, you’ll still be my best friend,”

 “I’ll be careful as can be, besides I’ll have Noah watching my back,” He frowned but released me.
-I hugged him tight again and left my apartment, leaving him to make his way back down to the control room.
+I hugged him tight again exiting my apartment, leaving him to make his way back down to the control room.

-Five minutes later I was down in the armoury and Noah, Larry and Amanda were joining me.
-Tom was also there but dressed in his usual attire of scruffy jeans and an off-white tee shirt.
+Five minutes later, I was down in the armoury with Noah, Larry and Amanda joining me.
+Tom was also there but dressed in his usual attire of worn jeans and an off-white tee shirt.
 He handed us all technical vests as we wired ourselves up to the radio system.
-I handed Larry a Bow, though he wrinkled his nose up in disgust he never said anything.
+I gave Larry a Bow, though he wrinkled his nose up in disgust he never said anything.
 All of us had long machetes.

 “Are you sure you’re happy with a rifle?”
 Tom asked Noah sceptically handing him a British sniper rifle the L115A3, “Jesus Christ, these are heavy,”

-“About 6.8kg,” Noah answered and put the strap over his body, giving me a look, “My father used to take me shooting in America, while slightly different rounds I’m pretty good with a long range rifle,”
+“About 6.8kg,” Noah answered putting the strap over his body, giving me a look, “My father used to take me shooting in America, while slightly different rounds I’m pretty good with a long-range rifle,”

 “Rather you than me,” Tom answered as I tested my bow.
-Both Noah and I know he was lying; his Dad being Special Forces and training Noah had taken him to America to train on the equivalent to certain weapons including Sniper Rifles.
+Both Noah and I knew he was lying; his Dad being Special Forces training Noah, he had taken the boy to America to prepare him on the equivalent to certain weapons including Sniper Rifles.
 I picked up the Tactical Eyepieces, which were similar to a retro item called Google glasses.
-They were wraparound frames, but instead of dark lenses, they were completely clear.
+They were wraparound glasses frames, but instead of dark lenses, they were completely clear.
 They could bring up a Heads-up display and super-impose a map over the landscape, which was one of its features.
 I passed a pair to Larry, who thanked me.